-- The employer adds or terminates a group of participants that constitutes a significant part of the covered group. - The employer considers or implements changes to retiree benefit provisions or eligibility requirements. - The employer considers or puts in place an early retirement incentive program. - The employer desires the measured liability to incorporate more recent census data or assumptions.
+- The employer adds or terminates a group of participants that constitutes a significant part of the covered group. - The employer considers or implements changes to retiree benefit provisions or eligibility requirements. - > The employer considers or puts in place an early retirement incentive program. - The employer desires the measured liability to incorporate more recent census data or assumptions.

-We anticipate that the next valuation we perform for Grossmont-Cuyamaca CCD will be a roll-forward valuation with a measurement date of June 30, 2022 which will be used for the fiscal year ending June 30, 2023.
-Please let us know if Grossmont-Cuyamaca CCD would like to discuss whether another full valuation would be preferable based on any of the examples listed above.
+We anticipate that the next valuation we perform for Grossmont-Cuyamaca CCD will be a full valuation with a measurement date of June 30, 2023 which will be used for the fiscal year ending June 30, 2024.